About Remembering Ruby Rabbit Rescue

 Come Meet Our Pets...

 Because our schedules vary, people are able to visit our pets by appointment only.
-Please visit our website or our Facebook page to see our adoptable rabbits--then contact us via e-mail and we'll arrange a time to meet you so that you can meet our amazing rabbits!
+Please contact us via e-mail or message us on Facebook and we'll arrange a time to meet you so that you can meet our amazing rabbits!

 Our Adoption Process...